Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure Functions
 - Serveless - enables you to not worry about an underling infrastructure
 - Plans: Consumption (pay for the time the code is run), App service (If you are using a pre-exising web app service, then you can run functions with the same plan) and premium plan options
+- you can search for the Azure functions by typing `function app` in the general resource dashboard